 servo.attach(pin, min, max)

-• servo: A variable of type Servo
+• servo: An object of type Servo

 • min (optional): The pulse width (in microseconds) corresponding to the minimum (0 degree) angle on the servo (defaults to 544)